 Study of algorithms, algorithm design strategies, and the derivation of time complexity bounds.
 Case studies illustrate greedy algorithms, divide and conquer, backtracking, and dynamic programming techniques.
 An introduction to the classes P, NP, NP-complete, and Turing decidability is included.
 P-CSC 221 and MST 111 or 112.
 (QR)

-Lecture and laboratory.
-A comparative study of programming language paradigms, including imperative languages, functional programming, logic programming, and object-oriented programming.
+Comparative study of programming language paradigms, including imperative languages, functional programming, logic programming, and object-oriented programming.
 Syntax, semantics, parsing, grammars, and issues in language design are covered.
-Lab-2 hours.
 P-CSC 112 and MST 117.

 CSC 241.
 Computer Systems.
 (4 h)

 Lecture and laboratory.
 Introduction to concepts of operating systems and networks including processor and memory management, concurrency, and protocol independent data communications.
 Lab-2 hours.
 P-CSC 112 and MST 117.

 Study of computer system mechanisms supporting program execution, with a focus on mapping programs to underlying hardware.
 Topics include data representation, assembly language, processor architecture, and the memory system, with an introduction to system-level programming.
 P-CSC 112 and MST 117.
 (D)

 CSC 251.
 Computer Systems II.
 (3 h)

 Study of computer system mechanisms supporting program execution, with a focus on process and resource management.
 Topics include process control, virtual memory, concurrency, parallelism, file-based and network-based I/O, and additional coverage of system-level programming.
 P-CSC 250.